-All records and information shall be the property of the Authority and, in this regard, outgoing officers, employees, and consultants shall deliver such records and information to the Authority.
+All records and information shall be the property of the Authority and shall not be stored in any locations not authorized by the Authority.
+Such locations include, but are not limited to, employee residences, unapproved removable storage devices, or third party cloud-based services.
+Outgoing Authority officers, employees, and consultants shall deliver all Authority-owned records and information to the Authority.